terra-campaigns/unsettled/directory/Sigisfarne/Razvan.md

 hooks:
 - You inherited a Single Gem from a long-dead relative.
 It arrived with a warning - squander your newfound riches, and a debt long thought forgotten would be called.
-- You owe a favour to the Forest Queen
+- You owe a favour to the Forest Queen.
+You dream with sprites.
+nav_order: 1025-06-08

 images:
 - ../../imgs/gallery/Pasted%20image%2020250405094144.png